2011 OEC Taipei Ladies Open – Singles

-The Taipei Open is a tournament for female professionals played on indoor carpet.
+The Taipei Open is a tennis tournament for female professionals played on indoor carpet courts.
 In 2011, it was known was the OEC Taipei Ladies Open.
 It is held at the National Taiwan University Gymnasium and the Taipei Arena.
 Peng Shuai was the defending champion, but chose to participate at the Tournament of Champions instead.

 As a result, Ayumi Morita won the title defeating Kimiko Date-Krumm in the final 6–2, 6–2.